gmiraval/tuya-android-activator-sdk/README.md

 }
 ```

-authToken = region+token+secret , such as:
+authToken = region + token + secret , such as:

 ```java
 String authToken = region + token + secret; // "AY" + "nqMwn1Nd" + "reKE"
 ```

-In this way, you get the authToken parameter, which can be used in following methods.
+In this way, you get the authToken parameter that can be used in following methods.

-## Network Configuration
+## Pairing

-Tuya’s hardware module supports three modes of network configuration: fast connect mode (TLink, or EZ mode), and hotspot mode (AP mode), Wired network configuration of zigbee gateway.
-The EZ mode is relatively more straight- forward.
-It is recommended to use the hotspot mode as an alternative only when the network configuration fails with the EZ mode.
+Tuya’s hardware modules support three pairing modes: fast pairing (TLink.
+EZ mode), hotspot pairing (AP mode), and wired pairing through Zigbee gateway.
+The EZ mode is  more direct.
+It is recommended to use the hotspot mode as an alternative only when the pairing fails in the EZ mode.

 ### EZ mode